 Are you about to send you young adult off to university?
 Don’t panic, Oxford Open Learning has provided these tips to help parents and children prepare for university.

 For both parents and children, starting university is a big step and can be daunting.
 However, there are plenty of things that you can do as a parent to help your child be prepared for the transition.
-Oxford Open Learning has provided five tips for ensuring you and your child are fully equipped for university.
+Oxford Open Learning has provided five tips for ensuring you and your child can fully prepare for university.

 1. Independent living